iKlsR/jot/README.md

 #Install

-Run `./make` and then run the app from `java -classpath lib\rsyntaxtextarea.jar;bin.
+Run `make` and then run the app with `java -classpath lib\rsyntaxtextarea.jar;bin.
 Jot`

 The additional scripts serve no real purpose atm.
-On Windows, you can use `jot.bat` to run after compile.
+On Windows, you can use `jot.bat` to run after compile or slap together a portable jar with `make exec`.

 #Misc